logdna/financialTransactionDeviceSim/README.md

-# Edge Financial Transactions to S3
+# Edge Financial Transactions Simulator

 This is a simple simulation of customer transactions from edge devices (like credit card readers or POS systems) for Mezmo Pipeline Workshop.